Tmate6/Lichess_ChatGPT_ChatBot/README.md

 # ChatBot
+## Code for my ChatGPT powered bot on Lichess.
+Play against it [here](https://lichess.org/@/chat_bot/)

 A Lichess bot powered by ChatGPT, using my [ChatChess Python package](https://github.com/Tmate6/ChatChess).
-You can play with my my bot [here](https://lichess.org/@/chat_bot)

 ### This bot uses [BotLi](https://github.com/Torom/BotLi) to connect to Lichess.
 Some files need to be changed to use ChatGPT.
 Please don't sue me.